ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/custom-default-backend.md

           servicePort: 4567
 ```

-This default-backend service also handle the error responses if both [default-backend][default-backend-annotation] annotation and the [custom-http-errors][custom-http-error-annotation] annotation is set. `Custom-http-errors` annotation configure which HTTP status codes Nginx should be forwarding to the [default-backend][default-backend-annotation].
+This default-backend service handle the error responses if both [default-backend][default-backend-annotation] annotation and the [custom-http-errors][custom-http-error-annotation] annotation is set. `Custom-http-errors` annotation configure which HTTP status codes Nginx should be forwarding to the [default-backend][default-backend-annotation].

 If custom-http-errors is also specified globally, the custom-http-error values specified in this annotation along with custom default backend will override the global value for the given ingress' hostname and path.